 Sarcopenia (a decrease in muscle mass) is a common age-related finding.
 It is insignificant unless accompanied by a decline or change in function (eg, patients can no longer rise from a chair without using chair arms).
 Sarcopenia affects the hand muscles (eg, interosseous and thenar muscles) in particular.
 Weak extensor muscles of the wrist, fingers, and thumb are common among patients who use wheelchairs because compression of the upper arm against the armrest injures the radial nerve.
 Arm function can be tested by having patients pick up an eating utensil or touch the back of their head with both hands.

-Motor coordination is tested How to Assess Gait, Stance, and Coordination Normal gait, stance, and coordination require integrity of the motor, vestibular, cerebellar, and proprioceptive pathways ( see also Movement and Cerebellar Disorders).
-A lesion in any of the... read more .
+Motor coordination is tested How to Assess Gait, Stance, and Coordination Normal gait, stance, and coordination require integrity of the motor, vestibular, cerebellar, and proprioceptive pathways (see also Movement and Cerebellar Disorders).
+Lesions in these pathways... read more .
 Coordination decreases because of changes in central mechanisms and can be measured in the neurologic examination; this decrease is usually subtle and does not impair function.

 Gait and posture

-All components of gait should be assessed How to Assess Gait, Stance, and Coordination Normal gait, stance, and coordination require integrity of the motor, vestibular, cerebellar, and proprioceptive pathways ( see also Movement and Cerebellar Disorders).
-A lesion in any of the... read more ; they include initiation of walking; step length, height, symmetry, continuity, and cadence (rhythm); velocity (speed of walking); stride width; and walking posture.
+All components of gait should be assessed How to Assess Gait, Stance, and Coordination Normal gait, stance, and coordination require integrity of the motor, vestibular, cerebellar, and proprioceptive pathways (see also Movement and Cerebellar Disorders).
+Lesions in these pathways... read more ; they include initiation of walking; step length, height, symmetry, continuity, and cadence (rhythm); velocity (speed of walking); stride width; and walking posture.
 Sensation, musculoskeletal and motor control, and attention, which are necessary for independent, coordinated walking, must also be considered.
 Fall risk assessment Evaluation A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
 Typically, events caused by acute disorders... read more is recommended yearly for all adults age 65 or older.

 Normal age-related findings may include the following: